segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ### Explicitly Set People Properties and Super Properties

 We used to set all of your traits and properties as both Super Properties and People Properties (If you had Mixpanel People enabled) but now Mixpanel allows you to segment your reports by both People Properties and Super Properties.
-In order to give you better precision and control over what property or trait gets set as a Super Property or People Property, you can uncheck `Set All Traits as Super Properties or People Properties By Default` and pass in the properties or traits that you want to send to Mixpanel as People or Super Properties as shown below.
+In order to give you better precision and control over what property or trait gets set as a Super Property or People Property, you can uncheck **Set All Traits as Super Properties or People Properties By Default** and pass in the properties or traits that you want to send to Mixpanel as People or Super Properties as shown below.
 We'll still pass through all of Mixpanel's special traits as People Properties so you only need to add the ones that aren't on [this list.](#client-side) Please note that we'll only set People Properties off of .identify() calls.

 ![mixpanel people properties list](images/mixpanelpeoplesuperprops.png)

 ### Incrementing events

-If you need to increment event counts for Mixpanel people, there's no need to add any extra code.
-All you have to do is tell us which events need to be incremented and we'll take care of the rest:
+You don't need to add any extra code to increment event counts for Mixpanel people, as long as they are "known users".
+Tell us which events need to be incremented and we'll take care of the rest:

 ![mixpanel increment events list](images/mixpanelincrementinpeople.png)

-You can find this in the Advanced Options of your Mixpanel settings on your Segment Destinations page.
+You can find this in the **Advanced Options** of your Mixpanel settings on your Segment Destinations page.

-For each event name listed we will automatically call Mixpanel increment and also set a user trait of `Last + {{ event.name }}`.
+For each event name listed, we automatically call Mixpanel `increment`, and set a user trait of `Last + {{ event.name }}`.

 For example, if you add **Logged In** to the list of increment events, we will increment a user trait called **Logged In** and set a trait called **Last Logged In** with the current date and time.

 If you'd like to add an increment for viewing a specific page or screen, ensure you have the setting "Track Named Pages" selected and use the dynamically generated event name under "Events to Increment in People."
 For example, `.page('Signup')` would translate to "*Viewed* Signup *Page*" and `.screen('Listing')` would translate to "*Viewed* Listing *Screen*".

-Remember, we will only send 1 event per `page` call.
+Remember, we will only send one event per `page` call.

 **Note**: Increment only works for "known users", so if your track call is being made server-side, you need to pass in a userId.
 If your track call is being made client-side, you need to identify your user first.